kwirtblue/bluecat-datarake-analyzer/README.md

 This goal of this program is to be an all in one tool for extracting, analyzing, and evaluating datarake files.
 The goal is to cut down on time and tedious tasks related to datarake file analysis.

+<ins>Currently a GUI program for Windows only.
+I plan to add command line in the future.</ins>

 ## Installation